 - Everland – Everland is Korea’s largest theme park located in Yongin, Gyeonggi Province, boasts a wide range of rides and attractions, such as T-Express, one of the best wooden roller coasters in the world.
 During Chuseok, enjoy Everland theme park’s Halloween attractions, such as the Blood City, a new zombie apocalypse-themed event, Horror Maze, Horror Safari and many more.

-- Lotte World – Lotte World, the biggest indoor theme park located in Jamsil, Seoul, is holding Horror Halloween Season 2 until Nov 5.
+- Lotte World – Lotte World, the biggest indoor theme park located in Jamsil, Seoul.
 From zombie games in VR to live-action zombie invasions, there are plenty of attractions to give visitors the ultimate zombie experience!

 3. Performances & Shows